teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+#### 2021-01-15
+* Updated the Description and Logic for Error 13091.
+In a recent code update we started rejecting Property Descriptions of 77 - Other with $0 Values.
+This was not correct and has been reversed.
+* Added Sample Scenarios to the FAQ.
+We'll be building this list up as the year goes on.

 #### 2021-01-13
 * Happy New Year to you all!
 * There's a lot confusion around a new error we've recently added: LIBRS Error 90044 (Based on NIBRS Error 085).